 Gousto simply has more choice and offers the same flavor variations as HelloFresh.
-Honestly, there’s almost too many recipes to choose from and not enough days in the week!
+Honestly, there are almost too many recipes to choose from and not enough days in the week!

 Gousto vs HelloFresh environmental pledges

-HelloFresh are phasing out individual paper meal bags and have reduced packaging in their boxes by 20-percent from 2017.
-All black plastic has been abandoned and spices, nuts and seeds now come in recyclable materials.
+HelloFresh is phasing out individual paper meal bags and has reduced packaging in their boxes by 20-percent from 2017.
+All black plastic has been abandoned and spices, nuts, and seeds now come in recyclable materials.

 By My Imperfect Life •

 Gousto box review: is this the best meal kit for you?

 Our Gousto box review finds a meal-prep kit that brings delicious, stress-free recipes right to your door

 This viral TikTok egg hack is NOT something you should attempt

 Curious abut the TikTok egg hack?
 Just forget about it—trust us